ellipsisComma/carcinise/README.md

 ## To-do

+- [X] carcinise cursor
+- [ ] improve favicon replacement to affect all sites
+- [X] do not carcinise inline scripts and styles
 - [ ] use the speech synthesis browser API to replace audio elements with clickable widgets that read the crab emoji out loud
 - [ ] as above, but replacing videos with CSS-animated crab emojis
 - [ ] improving background-image replacement and, if possible, applying it to `<svg>` elements after removing contents